Trusts used to be thought of as something for the rich, a way of passing assets through the generations and avoiding tax. This is no longer the case.

 A Trust is basically a legal arrangement, which in this case is included in your Will.

 The Trustees are the people responsible for handling the Trust after your death and, in most cases, are the same people as the Executors you appoint in your Will.
 The Trustees can include your partner and any beneficiaries you include in your Will.
 There must be at least two Trustees, preferably three.

 There are various types of Trust which can be included in Asset Protection Trust Wills.
 All of the options can be discussed with you to see what best suits your circumstances.

-One of the most popular type of Asset Protection Trust Wills is a Life Interest Trust.
+One of the most popular types of Asset Protection Trust Wills is a Life Interest Trust.
 This is where the survivor can use the share of their property owned by the first to die for the rest of their life before the share passes on to the next generation.
 This means that the survivor can continue to occupy the family home for as long as they need to.
-The advantage of this is that if the survivor ever needs full time care, only their own share of the family home can be assessed towards care fees.
-The share of the property of the first to die can not be assessed towards care fees as the survivor does not own it, they only have the right to use it.
+The advantage of this is that if the survivor ever needs full-time care, only their own share of the family home can be assessed towards care fees.
+The share of the property of the first to die cannot be assessed towards care fees as the survivor does not own it, they only have the right to use it.

 It is common for a couple to leave their cash, investments and personal possessions to each other outright and for only their property to be subject to an Asset Protection Trust Wills as doing so will have no significant impact on the survivor's day to day life or standard of living.

 A life interest Trust for a share of property in Asset Protection Trust Wills is extremely flexible and if they wish to do so, the survivor can decide to move to a new property and use all of the money from the sale of the property to purchase a new property which would be held on exactly the same terms.

 Asset Protection is a very specialised area of law and it is essential that you take professional advice to ensure your wishes are met.

 The options which best suit your needs will depend on what your assets are, your circumstances, who you wish to benefit and what worries you have.